Scorpions (band): Commercial success (1978–1992)

-Wishing to distance themselves from the Savage Amusement style, the band separated from their long-time producer and "Sixth Scorpion", Dieter Dierks, replacing him with Keith Olsen when they returned to the studio in 1990.
+Wishing to distance themselves from the Savage Amusement style, the band parted ways with their long-time producer and "Sixth Scorpion", Dieter Dierks, replacing him with Keith Olsen when they returned to the studio in 1990.
 Crazy World was released that year and displayed a less polished sound.
 The album was propelled in large part by the massive success of the ballad "Wind of Change".
 The song muses on the socio-political changes that were occurring in Eastern Europe and other parts of the world at the end of the Cold War.
-Crazy World is the band's last album to receive gold or platinum certification in the United States.
+Crazy World remains the band's last album, to receive gold or platinum certification in the United States.
 On 21 July 1990, they joined many other guests for Roger Waters' massive performance of The Wall in Berlin.
 Scorpions performed both versions of "In the Flesh" from The Wall.

-After the Crazy World tour Francis Buchholz, the band's long-serving bassist, left the group.
+After the Crazy World tour, the band's long-serving bassist Francis Buchholz, left the group.